-I think blended baked oats are my new form of baked oatmeal.
-The final texture is so nice; it’s less like oatmeal and more like a soft granola bar or cake!
-Today I wanted to show y’all a blended version that was inspired by a classic Southern dessert – peach cobbler.
-It’s on another level!
+I think baked oats are my new favorite breakfast to make ahead.
+The final texture after baking is so nice; it's less like oatmeal and more like a super soft granola bar!
+Today I wanted to show y'all a version that was inspired by a classic Southern dessert - peach cobbler.
+It's on another level!

 Ingredients